wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-2.md

 - libGDX
 - video games
 - Android
+redirect_from:
-permalink: /2014/06/a-running-game-with-libgdx-part-2.html
+- /2014/06/a-running-game-with-libgdx-part-2.html
 assets_url: /assets/libgdx-cityescape-tutorial
 ---

-Check out [part 1](http://www.williammora.com/2014/06/a-running-game-with-libgdx-part-1.html) for the project and world setup!
+Check out [part 1](/a-running-game-with-libgdx-part-1) for the project and world setup!

 This is part 2 of a tutorial on writing a 2d running game.
 Remember the code is on [GitHub](https://github.com/wmora/cityescape).
 Also, a final version based on this tutorial is on [Google Play](https://play.google.com/store/apps/details?id=com.gamestudio24.cityescape.android).